 - Assignment of all space is the responsibility of MAES director of operations (Andrew Scobbie).
 Space will be allocated on a yearly basis, unless negotiated at the time of the request.

 - Priority will be given to researchers who have students (undergraduate or graduate) that need to have frequent access to plots to collect data.

 - All requests for built structures must be submitted to MAES director of operations.
 Built structures on the St. Paul campus land are discouraged.

 - All research projects will need a management plan on file in the Ag Services Department, which includes a project completion date and, if appropriate, a negotiated plan to restore the land to its original condition after completion of the project.

 - Issues that cannot be resolved by the research project and the director of operations will be forwarded to the appropriate department head(s) and deputy director of MAES.
 If not resolved at this level, the issue will be forwarded to the director of the Experiment Station and the appropriate college dean(s) for a final decision.

 Procedures for Requesting Field Plots

 - Faculty and staff wanting to conduct field research on the St. Paul campus must complete a field plot request form.

-- The research request form will be automatically submitted directly to Tom Warnke, who will schedule a time to meet and discuss the details of the request, including the total cost of the research.
+- The research request form will be automatically submitted directly to Andrew Scobbie, who will schedule a time to meet and discuss the details of the request, including the total cost of the research.